Leiguo924/landsat_dl/README.md

 <tab>2. the api used in this package changed frequently<br>
 <tab>3. individual band downloading is not allowed<br>

-* All existed python modules that fetch Landsat images from Google are using the index file(index.tgr.gz) for searching.
-* However, it's incomplete with large gaps, and of course is out of date.

 ## What's different?
 * Seach image list through the USGS web API
+* no need to update the productID benifit from the new API
-* Allow individual band downloading from Google<br>
+* Allow individual band downloading for all landsat Collection 2 products

-***Yes, I want them both.***
+* Potential to extend the library to all USGS products

+***Yes, this should be much eaiser***

 ## How to install?
   - `cd /usr/local`